At some point in the life of any gut fretted instrument, there will come a day when worn or loose

 Trim back the long end to leave 2-3mm as with the short end.

 Burn this free end back as before and slide the fret up the neck into its right position.
-If yo have got the fret tight enough this should be quite difficult.
-Remember that over time the gut will stretch and loosen, so the tighter the better now.
+If you have got the fret tight enough this should be quite difficult.
+Remember that over time the gut will stretch and loosen, so the tighter the better when they are new.